marimo-team/spotlights/008-marimo-tutorials/README.md

 The marimo-tutorials project welcomes contributions from the community.
 If you have an idea for a tutorial or want to improve an existing one, please check the [contribution guidelines](https://github.com/Haleshot/marimo-tutorials/blob/main/CONTRIBUTING.md) in the repository.

-## Community Spotlight
+> [!NOTE]

-This project is part of our [Community Spotlights](https://marimo.io/c/@spotlights/community-spotlights) collection, where we feature projects and contributions from the marimo community.
+> This project is part of our [Community Spotlights](https://marimo.io/c/@spotlights/community-spotlights) collection, where we feature outstanding projects and contributions from the marimo community.

 We're thrilled to have eugene and Haleshot leading this initiative and can't wait to see how the marimo-tutorials project grows and evolves!